Larks' Tongues in Aspic (instrumental)

-"Larks' Tongues in Aspic" is a suite of music by the English progressive rock band King Crimson.
+"Larks' Tongues in Aspic" is a musical suite by the English progressive rock band King Crimson.
 Spanning thirty years and four albums, the series comprises five parts, all of which carry unifying musical motifs.
 Parts I and II were released as the introductory and final tracks on King Crimson's 1973 album of the same name, part III was featured on their 1984 album Three of a Perfect Pair, part IV (itself divided into three identically titled parts) appeared on 2000's The Construkction of Light, and the final part, "Level Five", was included on the 2003 album The Power to Believe.
 Despite breaking the naming convention, Robert Fripp, King Crimson founder and only constant contributor to the suite, insists that "Level Five" is part of the pentalogy.

 In 2011, PopMatters ranked the first part of "Larks' Tongues in Aspic" as the eighth best progressive rock song ever.

-Parts I and II
+Part I

+According to Fripp, Part I was conceived as the beginning of a King Crimson performance, and Part II as the end.

 "Larks' Tongues in Aspic, Part One", the longest entry in the pentalogy, was first released as the introductory track to the album of the same name.
-The song is guided by the shifting guitar of Robert Fripp, but it is in the tense violin of David Cross and the chaotic percussion of Jamie Muir that part I is defined.
+The song is guided by the shifting guitar of Robert Fripp, but it is in the tense violin of David Cross and the chaotic percussion of Jamie Muir that Part I is defined.

 The track goes through numerous varied acts and passages, with somber moments and a calm violin solo falling alongside periods of heightened aggression where Fripp's guitar borders on heavy metal and Muir's clangs reach cacophony.
 Bird calls, metallic clangs, horns, breaking crockery and tin ripping are all featured in Muir's repertoire, and, along with his percussive contributions, he coined the title "Larks' Tongues in Aspic".
+Muir had also placed chains on his tom-toms and attached a baking tray to his bass drum.
 In a 1991 interview, Muir said it was a "very admirable creative decision" for Fripp to work with him.
-Much of the track originated from full-band improvisations that began in 1971, with Cross calling it "grown" instead of written.
-Drummer Bill Bruford said the songs were "hell" to make given the deliberate lack of in-studio structure.
-An early version of part I recorded by the 1971 lineup appeared as a bonus track on the 40th-anniversary edition of Islands under the name "A Peacemaking Stint Unrolls".